Global carbon emissions hit record high in 2017

 “For example, there has been a dramatic slowdown in the rate of improvement in global energy efficiency as policy makers have put less focus in this area.”

+“Global emissions need to peak soon and decline steeply to 2020; this decline will now need to be even greater given the increase in emissions in 2017,” the IEA said in its report.

+The IEA said Asian countries accounted for two thirds of the global increase in emissions.
+China’s emissions rose by 1.7 percent to 9.1 gigatonnes, limited by renewables deployment and more rapid switching to gas from coal.

-However, carbon emissions did not rise everywhere.
-Most major economies saw an increase, but Britain, the United States, Mexico and Japan experienced declines.
+Most major economies saw an increase in carbon emissions, though Britain, the United States, Mexico and Japan experienced declines.

-The biggest drop in emissions came from the United States, due to higher renewables deployment.
+The biggest drop came from the United States, where they were down 0.5 percent to 4.8 gigatonnes due to higher renewables deployment.

-Oil demand grew by 1.6 percent or 1.5 million barrels a day, more than twice the average annual rate over the past decade, driven by the transport sector and rising petrochemical demand.
+The IEA said oil demand grew by 1.6 percent, or 1.5 million barrels a day, more than twice the average annual rate over the past decade, driven by the transport sector and rising petrochemical demand.

 Natural gas consumption grew by 3 percent - the most of all fossil fuels - with China alone accounting for nearly a third of the growth.
 This was largely due to abundant and relatively low-cost supplies, the IEA said.